What is It? And Why Haven't I Heard of It?

 In short, it's the latest example of a generation not drinking what their daddies drank.

-Hard Seltzer's popularity with millennials is largely driven by the perception that it is a healthier option (just 5% alcohol by volume) than cocktails, wine or craft beer.
+Hard Seltzer's popularity with Millennials is largely driven by the perception that it is a healthier option (just 5% alcohol by volume) than cocktails, wine or craft beer.
 One argument put forth in an online forum is that the hydrating effects of the "water" in hard seltzer helps eliminate hangovers.
 That, like all alcoholic beverage consumption, depends on how much of it you drink.
+Obviously.

 Recently, I decided to order a glass of hard seltzer to experience for myself what all the hoopla was about.
 Basically, the label ingredients looked like any other flavored soda water except for the word "alcohol" in the middle of the list.
 At 100 calories because of the added sugar, it is higher than a can of light beer or a 4 ounce glass of wine, but lower than a Jack and Coke.